Obsessive Compulsive Disorder, a profound and crippling disorder, was dismissed for centuries.

 - You could take a 15mg Hemp Extract capsule on a regular basis

-- You can also try our CBD-infused gummies, worms, pop bottles, or lollipops to help get you through the day.
+- You can also try our CBD candy, worms, pop bottles, or lollipops to help get you through the day.

 Creating Better Days built its reputation on producing only pure and high-quality, USA-made hemp extract cbd products deliverable in all fifty states.